Allen-Tildesley/examples/python_examples/GUIDE.md

 On top of this, NumPy and the [SciPy](https://www.scipy.org/ "SciPy home page") package provide a huge variety of scientific libraries, and our Python examples make extensive use of these.
+Our codes were originally written using NumPy v1, but the transition to NumPy v2 has involved very few, minor, changes to them.

 Nonetheless,
 any code which cannot be handled in vectorized form by NumPy will still run slowly.
 Several strategies are available to address these issues